Juviro/mythic-commander/Roadmap.md

 - show value of unowned cards for deck
 - allow editing the name of wants in deck sidebar
 - allow multi drag & drop when multiple cards selected
+- codesplitting: get rid of index.js files in elements/shared

 ## FOLLOW-UP MIGRATION: